Mesmaroth/discord-AkephalosBot/README.md

 ### Installation:
+ You need Node.js 0.12.x or greater installed.
+Along with making sure NPM is installed with node.js when you install it.
+Once installed you need to download the discord library `npm install discord.io` after you have installed the library you then need to install the required modules to run this bot.
- Make sure you have the required modules including Discord.io: `npm install discord.io` To recieve the latest updates:
+ Note: To recieve the latest updates:
  `git clone https://github.com/Mesmaroth/discord-AkephalosBot.git`

  - Put your login details in `akebot/botLogin.js`